ming-qiu/theia/README.md

 ### Scale & Repo Presentation

 - **Scale**: The script detects the Zoom X value at the in point of the clip.
-Keyframed scale not documented precisely at this time
+Displayed as percentage (e.g., "Scale: 150%")
 - **Repo**: Not available at this time.
 Stay tuned for updates
+- Note: Keyframed scale/repo changes within a clip are not documented precisely at this time

 ### Track Naming Convention